 For convenience, and to fix notation, in section 2 we recall some standard definitions.
 In section 3, we present and extend nice frames, which have been proposed by ten Cate et al. (in [10]) as a way to simulate hybrid operators using modal logic.

-Section 4 gives a method of axiomatizing the hybrid logic of any elementary class of frames.
-We study in section 5 the hybrid axiomatization of classes of frames, when a known modal axiomatization is given.
-At last, in section 6, we apply results of this latter section to modal logics studied by McKinsey-Lemmon and Hughes.
+We also extend this notion to study the closure of nice frames under disjoint union, in what we call fairly nice frames (section 3.4).
+These results will be used first in section 4, to axiomatize the hybrid logic of any elementary class of frames, and then extended in section 5, to study the hybrid axiomatization of classes of frames when a known modal axiomatization is given.
+Finally, in section 6, we apply results of this latter section to modal logics studied by McKinsey-Lemmon and Hughes.